idaholab/moose/modules/doc/content/python/testers/Exodiff.md

 - `custom_cmp`: use a custom comparison.
 The output of the comparison must match the specified file.

-- `map`: Use geometrical mapping to match up elements.
+- `map`: use geometrical mapping to match up elements.
 This is usually a good idea because it makes files comparable between runs with Serial and Parallel Mesh.
 Defaults to True.

-- `partial`: Invokes a matching algorithm similar to the -m option.
+- `partial`: invokes a matching algorithm similar to the -m option.
              However this option ignores unmatched nodes and elements.
 This allows comparison of files that only partially overlap.
 Defaults to False.